panoc/pihole-latency-stats/docs/USAGE.md

 ## 1. Introduction & Architecture

-**Pi-hole Latency Stats v4.0** is a complete rewrite of the original tool.
-Unlike previous versions which were "stateless" (showing only a snapshot of the *now*), v4.0 is a **stateful monitoring system**.
+**Pi-hole Latency Stats v4.2** is a major evolution of the tool.
+It introduces a **Parallel Processing Engine** to handle heavy database queries without slowing down.

 ### Key Architectural Changes:

+* **Parallel Workers:** The script now spawns background processes to query Unbound stats and Pi-hole logs simultaneously.
+This reduces execution time significantly, especially on multi-core systems (Pi 4/5).
+* **Upstream Isolation:** New logic calculates a dedicated latency distribution for Upstream queries only (Status 2, 6, 7, 8), separating them from cached hits.
-* **Profile-Awareness:** The script no longer assumes a single global configuration.
-It can switch "personalities" (Profiles) to monitor different things (e.g., one profile for Upstream latency, another for local Network latency).
+* **Profile-Awareness:** The script can switch "personalities" (Profiles) to monitor different things (e.g., one profile for Upstream latency, another for local Network latency).
-* **Time-Series Data:** It maintains history files (`.h.json`) allowing for long-term trend analysis (12h, 24h, 7d, 30d).
 * **Concurrency Locking:** Uses PID lock files (`/tmp/phls_<profile>.lock`) to prevent Cron jobs from overlapping and spiking CPU usage.
-* **Sub-Minute Resolution:** The new Cron Maker enables monitoring intervals as fast as **10 seconds** using sleep-loop injection.

 ---